apirrone/reachy_mini_discord_bot/rag_documents/doc_reachy_mini_full.md

 By default, the API server runs on `http://localhost:8000`.
 The API is documented using OpenAPI, and you can access the documentation at `http://localhost:8000/docs` when the daemon is running.

 More information about the API can be found in the [HTTP API documentation](./docs/rest-api.md).

+## Share your apps with the commmunity

+You can share your github repositories on social media or use [this guide](https://huggingface.co/blog/pollen-robotics/make-and-publish-your-reachy-mini-apps) to share your app even with users who can't code.

 ## Open source & contribution